dithotseleruo23-dot/TRANSPORT-AND-MOBILITY/OOP_Mapping_File.md

 ## 2. Encapsulation
 **Where: TransportMedium.java, Location.java, Route.java**

 Every field is private.
 Nothing gets read or changed directly.
 You go through getters and setters.
-The clearest example is setBaseFare in TransportMedium.
+The most visible example is setBaseFare in TransportMedium.
 It does not just set the value.
-If you pass in something negative it throws an InvalidFareException right there, inside the class, before anything gets stored.
+If you pass in something negative it throws an InvalidFareException right  inside the class, before anything gets stored.

 ---